hansemannn/titanium-dark-mode/README.md

 # iOS 13+ Dark Mode in Titanium

 Full support for iOS 13+ dark mode in Titanium.
-Even works if colors are changed at runtime.
+Works for both semantic colors and images.

 ## The Magic

-This project includes a CLI hook that generates semantic colors for the iOS Asset Catalog based on a JSON file of colors that can even be used cross-platform and backwards compatible.
+This project includes a CLI hook that generates semantic colors and images for the iOS Asset Catalog based on a JSON file of colors that can even be used cross-platform and backwards compatible.
 It hooks into the SDK process between generating the asset catalog and compiling the app, so you can even change colors between builds without the need of clean-building the app again.